 Maintaining a healthy indoor environment involves removing harmful contaminants from the air.
-Dust, dirt, pollen and other pollutants can easily make their way into a home or building on shoes, clothing, and open windows and doors.
+Knowing how often to replace an air filter can prevent dust, dirt, pollen, and other pollutants from making their way into a home or building.
 When these pollutants build up, they can cause a wide range of ailments.
-An HVAC air filter is designed to remove contaminants from the air so that you and your family or customers can breathe easier.
+An air filter is designed to remove contaminants from the air so that you and your family or customers can breathe easier.

 The location of the HVAC unit will also impact how often the air filter will need to be changed.
 If the unit is in a clean closet or utility room, it may not need to be changed as often as an HVAC unit that is installed in a dusty basement.
 Outdoor units can also collect dirt and dust quickly, especially if the unit is in a location where there is a lot of wind that picks up dirt and dust in the air.
 When an HVAC air filter is checked on a regular basis, you can start to see a pattern of how quickly it gets dirty and how often it will need to be changed.